ZhaiFeiyue/float-toy/README.md

 # Float Toy

-Visit [http://evanw.github.io/float-toy/](http://evanw.github.io/float-toy/) to play around.
+Visit [float toy](https://zhaifeiyue.github.io/float.html) to play around.
 Use this to build intuition for the IEEE floating-point format.